 The hardship deduction cannot exceed the amount of support the parent pays for the children involved in the current case.

-Once child support orders are made, they can be modified anytime there is a change in circumstances relevant to the child support calculation.
+Once child support orders are made, they can be modified anytime there is a change in circumstances relevant to the calculation.
 Most often, these orders are modified when a parent changes employment and now receives more or less income, or when orders are modified such that the parents’ timeshare has changed from the figure previously entered in the child support calculation.

 It is important to note that if you are the parent ordered to pay child support, you must still pay the full amount listed in your current order until you get the order changed.
 Failure to make court-ordered payments, even if you lose your job and are receiving no income, may result in an order for arrearages.
 Unpaid arrearages are charged interest at a rate of 10% per year on the entire unpaid balance.